-The first element to form the third dimension, in turn, is the occurrence of capital appreciation without the mediation of production of commodities, so that circulation is reduced to the extremes M-M'.
-The M-M' way appears, within the second dimension, as a way to support the M-C-M' accumulation.
+accumulation.
 This means that credit, understood as the temporary transfer of capital among capitalists, is born as a way to extend the ability to mobilize the workforce and means of production.
-In addition to interest-bearing capital, Marx (2001) brings the first elements for the understanding of "fictitious capital".
-The constitution of tradable financial instruments, such as bonds, bills of exchange, stocks, are forms of fictitious capital, with an original face value but whose current value corresponds to expected income flows, discounted by an interest rate.
-Here the appreciation.15 Therefore, the third dimension presents the "second level of separation of ownership of capital" (BRYAN & RAFFERTY, 2006), which is the separation of ownership and production (or management) - resulting from property in shares.
+In addition to interest-bearing capital, Marx (2001) brings the first elements for the understanding of "fictitious capital."
+The constitution of tradable financial instruments, such as bonds, bills of exchange, and stocks, are forms of fictitious capital, with an original face value but whose current value corresponds to expected income flows, discounted by an interest rate.
+Here the appreciation process of fictitious capital gains autonomy, apparently complete, in relation to productive appreciation.
+Therefore, the third dimension presents the "second level of separation of ownership of capital" (Bryan and Rafferty 2006), which is the separation of ownership and production (or management), resulting from property in shares.

 Extensive literature with theoretical foundation on the contributions of Marx and Keynes describes the dominance of finance in the economic process and the changes in contemporary capitalism.
-Author's such as Chesnais (1995; 1996; 2003; 2005), Epstein (2001), Belluzzo (1997), Tavares and Melin (1997), Plihon (2004), Aglietta and Rebérioux (2005), Aglietta (2006), Carneiro (2007), Palley (2007) and Guttmann (2008) promote the idea of financial dominance, capitalism dominated by finance, or simply "financialization".
+Authors such as Chesnais (1995, 1996, 2003, 2005), Epstein (2001), Belluzzo (1997), Tavares and Melin (1997), Plihon (2004), Aglietta and Rebérioux (2005), Aglietta (2006), Carneiro (2007), Palley (2007), and Guttmann (2008) promote the idea of financial dominance, capitalism dominated by finance, or simply "financialization."
 This literature describes the main logic of the third dimension, which is asset valuation logic or fictitious appreciation.
-In general lines, the dynamics of capital gains impose its interests and
+In general terms, the dynamics of capital gains imposes its interests and controls the behavior of the M-C-M' process and, therefore, subordinates the sphere of production to its interests.
+This financial logic is imposed on the production system to the extent that stock market shares are controlled by financial agents.